HyperNylium/Management_Panel/README.md

 3. Unzip the `Management_Panel-main.zip` file wherever you want.

-4. Either run the `setup.bat` file which will install everything for you in a admin terminal or install the required libraries from `requirements.txt` manually in a admin terminal.
-The libraries have to be installed in a admin terminal in order for them to install correctly
+4. Either run the `setup.bat` file which will install everything for you or install the required libraries from `requirements.txt` manually in your terminal.

 5. Launch `Management_Panel.pyw` and have fun! 😄